ScotRail is dedicated to assisting disabled customers and those people who need extra help.

 - When you book, refer to your owner's manual for the dimensions

 Portable ramps are provided on all our trains and at all accessible stations.
-These ramps can be used for non wheelchair or scooter passengers who would otherwise find it difficult stepping on and off the train.
+These ramps can also be used for non wheelchair or scooter passengers who would otherwise find it difficult stepping on and off the train.